 Disposing of electronic media in the right manner also applies equally to private individuals and small and large corporations.
 Individuals are at the same risk of their electronic media holding information such as credit card numbers and personal data that must not fall into the wrong hands.

 Ensuring confidential data does not fall into the wrong hands when being disposed of is becoming more of a risk every day.
 Fraudsters are using technological advancements, and the public’s lack of knowledge, to their benefit to steal confidential information and use it maliciously.

-With electronic data, company’s responsibilities to comply with the Data Protection Act 1998 are the same as paper documentation.
+With electronic data, the company’s responsibilities to comply with the Data Protection Act 2018 are the same as paper documentation.
 It is essential the responsible destruction of electronic media can be verified when disposing of equipment.

 The risks of disposal and choosing the right method